It’s easy to stand up for what you believe in when it’s for your benefit.

 Seeking out and getting involved with organizations will connect you to like-minded individuals.

-It will also give you even more of an outlet for your writings, empathetic words, and the spread of researched information.
+It will also give you even more of an outlet for your writing, empathetic words, and the spread of researched information.

 Everyone brings a unique perspective to an organization.